 We believe it is important that you understand our charges when you invest with us.
 Our fund charges calculator tool can be used to help you see the amount of charges, in pounds and pence, you might expect to pay on the different funds in our range.

-For the majority of M&G funds, investors can choose between four share classes.
+For the majority of M&G funds, investors can choose between three share classes.
 Each share class has been designed with different investment needs in mind.

 M&G’s purpose is to help people manage and grow their savings and investments.
 Delivering value is a key aspect of this.
 Our annual assessment of the value provided to investors in each of M&G’s UK-based funds – is designed to help you to see whether M&G’s charges are justified in the context of the overall service we deliver.